AuroraRyunix/Nutanix-Hogent/README.md

 For the microservices configuration, leave everything at default.
 If it ain’t broke, don't fix it.
 If it breaks, well… you only have yourself to blame.

-And remember — if anyone asks, you have this totally under control.
+And remember; if anyone asks, you have this totally under control.
 I’ll be here, judging quietly in the background.

 # Deploying Prism Central the Hard Way